jhildenbiddle/gulp-boilerplate/README.md

 Task runners are located in the `./gulp/lib/` directory.
 These files contain the functions used to process files based on the configuration data for each task.
 Auto-generated tasks simply pass configuration data to the specified task runner each time the task is run.

 A handful of task runners are preconfigured and ready for use.
-Extending the boilerplate with additional task runners is easily accomplished by adding a new task runner file to the `./gulp/lib/` directory and specifying its use by setting the `lib` property in a task configuration file.
+Extending the boilerplate with additional task runners is easily accomplished by installing packages and creating new task runner files as needed to the `./gulp/lib/` directory, then specifying the `lib` property in a task configuration file for it to be used.

-Configuration properties used by each task runner can be found at the top of each task runner file located in the `./gulp/lib/` directory.

 ## Comments?
 Issues?
 Questions?